A Master Taster’s Guide To Tasting Kentucky Bourbon

 - Pay attention to intensity.
 Just as weather is always judged by intensity, levels and variations in pattern–the same applies to Bourbon.
 It’s easy to say that a Bourbon has vanilla or caramel, but the real question is to what level or intensity does the Bourbon have?
 You don’t need a complicated flavor wheel for choosing.
 You can just plot your test run of tasting the Bourbon on the intensity chart.
 Then, you can truly identify how you want to use your balance, counterbalance, and explosion for pairing a full dinner, or appetizer with multiple ingredients.

 Fruit is a good example of gauging intensity.
 For instance, if you taste green apple and note an apple flavor in a Bourbon–is it a golden, green or red delicious?
 Each has a level of apple flavor intensity.
 Sugar also has many variations.
 From pure cane sugar to light, dark brown sugar all the way to rich molasses and sorghum.
 What intensity is reflected when you taste your Bourbon?

-The chart below can help you identify intensity:
+The chart below, from Which Fork Do I Use With My Bourbon, can help you identify intensity:

 A QUICK GUIDE TO PERFECT PAIRINGS

 Bourbon pairings are all about synergy and harmony, so here are some helpful hints.
 After completing the intensity chart above, draw a connected circle around the overall profile, as it will fall into

 , the light/medium or heavy flavor side.
 Now taste your food selected.
 Is it heavy, light, or medium?
 Is your choice to dial up or down?